kristendaya/kristendaya/README.md

  # KRISTEN DAYA LEE

 A junior web developer in Korea
-always welcome for new projects and collaboration (Korean/English)
+always welcome to new projects and collaboration Korean and English are available

-interested in Chatbot,AI,web develop currently working on Chaybot using Langchain,VectorDB,OpenAI,AWS
+Interested in Chatbot,AI,web develop
+Currently working on Chaybot using Langchain,VectorDB,OpenAI,AWS

-Projects : Netflix&Trip, Chatbot with PDF, AI ERP bot
+Projects : Netflix&Trip, Chatbot with PDF, AI ERP bot, Education-genius